-- Real Men Love Jesus: Most of the main characters are either priests or convert at some point and often their faith lead to moments of badassery such as Mendoza climbing up a mountain with a coffin full of armor and weapons tied to him.
+- Real Men Love Jesus: Most of the main characters are either priests or convert at some point, and often their faith leads to moments of badassery, such as Mendoza climbing up a mountain with a coffin full of armor and weapons tied to him.

 - Soundtrack Dissonance: A triumphant choral piece (called "Vita Nostra" in the soundtrack) plays when the Guarani are building their church - and when they attack the Portuguese at the end despite certain to lose.
 Or perhaps not dissonant since they're Doomed Moral Victors.

 - Surprisingly Realistic Outcome: The righteousness of their cause, Mendoza's great skill and the bravery of the Guarani and many of the younger Jesuits prove to be no match against the vastly superior manpower and firepower of the Portuguese troops.
 This is particularly surprising in the novel, when they are initially winning and having clear upper hand... and then just more soldiers show up.
 And more.
 And more.